HackRU/handbook/project-leads.md

 1. How to deal with the directors.
 [It's a bit of a scroll...](#dealing-with-directors)
 1. A few dev-related ideas.
 [Right at the bottom...](#feature-branches-and-the-r&d-dev-flow)

+Here is our list of Project Leads and their projects at the moment [Projects](https://github.com/HackRU/handbook/tree/master/projects#projects)

 ## Getting a Team

 Just because you're leading a project, doesn't mean you'll be doing the most work on it.